-Given an XP with an arbitrary phonological form (phon) and the semantics of a one-place predicate with an arbitrary meaning (mean), the rule provides for a word which has the same phonology as the phrase, has the morphological category N, selects a noun to its right in morphology, and has the same semantics as the phrase.
+Given an XP with an arbitrary phonological form (phon) and the semantics of a one-place predicate with an arbitrary meaning (mean), the rule accounts for a word which has the same phonology as the phrase, as well as being of the morphological category N, selecting a noun to its right in morphology ('valency: To-its-right-Right(N)'), and having the same semantics as the phrase.

 Take Zwischen-den-Zeilen-Widerstand as an example.
-On the basis of the phrase zwischen den Zeilen (38) and the rule (37), we get the bound morpheme zwischen den Zeilen (39).
-(For convenience, I use a orthographic representation of the PHON-feature.)
+On the basis of the phrase zwischen den Zeilen (38) and the rule (37), we get the bound morpheme zwischen den Zeilen (39; for convenience, I use an orthographic representation of the PHON-feature).
+Zwischen den Zeilen is a bound morpheme as it is only in (phrasal) compounds that it occurs as a noun having the same meaning as the phrase.